Collier-Blocker Junior College

 Collier-Blocker Junior College, located at 1100 N. 19th Street in Palatka, Florida, opened its doors in 1960.
 It was one of eleven black junior colleges founded in the late 1950s at the initiative of the Florida Legislature.
-Since racial integration in schools was prohibited in the Florida Constitution of 1885 then in effect, the Legislature wished to avoid the integration mandated in the unanimous Brown v.
-Board of Education Supreme Court decision of 1954 by demonstrating that a "separate but equal" higher education system existed in Florida for African Americans.
+The Florida Constitution of 1885 had established legal racial segregation in schools and other facilities.
+But the unanimous Brown v.
+Board of Education Supreme Court decision of 1954 ruled that segregated facilities were unconstitutional.
+The legislature founded new junior colleges to add access to the segregated higher education system in the state.
+They wanted to demonstrate that a "separate but equal" higher education system existed in Florida for African Americans.

-The college, which opened without a name other than "The Negro Junior College", was soon named for Nathan W. Collier and Sara Blocker, two educators whose efforts led to the establishment of the black Florida Normal and Industrial College (today Florida Memorial University) in St. Augustine in 1918.
-It opened its doors in 1960, simultaneously with St. Johns River Junior College (today St. Johns River State College), for white students.
-The college was jointly supported by Clay, St. Johns, and Putnam Counties; bus transportation was provided by Clay and St. Johns Counties.
+The college, which opened without a name other than "The Negro Junior College", was soon named for Nathan W. Collier and Sara Blocker.
+These educators had helped establish the Florida Normal and Industrial College in 1918 (a historically black college or university) in St. Augustine which is today's Florida Memorial University.

+Collier-Blocker Junior College opened its doors in 1960, shortly after St. Johns River Junior College (today St. Johns River State College), for white students.
+The college was jointly supported by Clay, St. Johns, and Putnam counties; bus transportation was provided by Clay and St. Johns counties.

-The college's initial home was an abandoned church building belonging to Shiloh Baptist Church (today the Greater Shilow Missionary Baptist Church) which was across the street from the black Central Academy High School.
+The college's initial home was an abandoned church building belonging to Shiloh Baptist Church (today the Greater Shiloh Missionary Baptist Church).
+It was across the street from the Black Central Academy High School.
 It moved into its own new building in 1961, located at the west end of Central Academy.
 The college's only curriculum was college-parallel (preparing for transfer).

-Collier-Blocker was (with Carver Junior College) the least successful of Florida's twelve black junior colleges, the lowest-enrolled and shortest-lived.
+Collier-Blocker and Carver Junior College were the least successful of Florida's twelve black junior colleges.
+It had the lowest level of enrollment and the shortest institutional life.
 Initial enrollment was 59; peak enrollment was 105.
 It had governance problems from the outset, and never achieved even limited autonomy.
-The disappointing enrollment meant that almost all the faculty were moonlighting high school teachers.
+The disappointing level of enrollment meant that almost all the faculty were moonlighting high school teachers.
 Both faculty and students felt the line between the high school and the college was not clear, or that the college resembled the high school too much.
 There was no money for a guidance center.

-The initial president was Albert Williams, who was expected to create and open the college within one month of his hiring.
+The first president was Albert Williams, who was expected to develop and open the college within one month of his hiring.
 He resigned under pressure in 1962; the details are not public.
-He was replaced on an "acting" basis by Fred Brooks, principal of the black high school, for which he received a $500 supplement to his $8,000 salary; Brooks felt "he was taking on the role of caretaker of a dying institution."
+He was replaced on an "acting" basis by Fred Brooks, principal of the black high school.
+He received a $500 supplement to his $8,000 salary for this responsibility.
+Brooks said he felt "he was taking on the role of caretaker of a dying institution."